-Hogstrom (1964) and Smith (1965) used statistical approaches to the crosswind shear problem.
-Homogeneous turbulence, a mean wind that was constant with height, and a crosswind component that varied linearly with height were assumed.
+Högström (1964) and Smith (1965) used statistical approaches to the crosswind shear problem.
+A homogeneous field of turbulence, a mean wind speed which was constant with height, and a crosswind component which varied linearly with height were assumed.
 They obtained expressions valid for all times of travel, but did not estimate times or distances at which the shear would dominate.

 Csanady (1969) attempted to confirm analytically the numerical results of Tyldesley and Wallington.
 Because of analytical difficulties, he confined his investigation to a slice at ground level of a cloud released from a source at ground level.
 He found that, indeed, the centroid of the slice at ground level did not follow the surface wind.
 By the time the cloud occupied 1/3 of the Ekman layer (~600m), its distance from a line parallel to the surface wind was of order 10 km.
 The contribution to the spread from the turbulence and from the shear were found to be equal at one kilometer from the source.
 He estimated that, in the actual atmosphere, the shear effect would overtake the turbulence effect at 3 to 4 km from the source.
-He showed that for small times, $\sigma_v \propto t^{1/2}$ (i.e., turbulent diffusion dominates).
-For intermediate times, $\sigma_v \propto t^{3/2}$ (i.e., shear-induced diffusion dominates).
-For large times, $\sigma_v \propto t^{1/2}$ again, because the cloud height is the same as the Ekman layer depth, and the flow is, in effect, bounded ($\sigma{{V}}$ is cross-streamwise puff width).
-Maul (1978) extended Csanady's approach and derived expressions to include effects of source height and finite depth of mixing.
+He showed that for small times, $\sigma_y = t^{3/2}$ (i.e., turbulent diffusion dominates).
+For intermediate times, $\sigma_y = t^{3/2}$ (i.e., shear-induced diffusion dominates).
+For large times, $\sigma_y = t^{3/2}$ again, because the cloud height is the same as the Ekman layer depth, and the flow is, in effect, bounded (σ_y is cross-streamwise puff width).

-Only a few diffusion experiments have been reported that have been specifically designed to examine the relative effects of turbulence and shear.

-Pasquill (1969) reexamined two independent studies that contain information of interest in this connection.
-He looked at Hogstrom's (1964) data on the behavior of smoke puffs released from an elevated source under neutral and stable atmospheric conditions.
-The data for crosswind spread show the onset of a more rapid than linear growth at 2.5 km.
+Thus far, no ciffusion experiments have been reported that have been specifically designed to examine the relative effects of turbulence and shear, but Pasquill (1969) reexamined two independent studies which contain information of interest in this connection.
+He looked at Hogstrom's (1964) data on the behavior of smoke puffs released from an elevated source under neutral and stable stmospheric conditions.
+The data for the crosswird spread show the onset of a more rapid than linear growth at 2.5 km.
 These data are somewhat misleading because they indicate the total puff width rather than the width at a given level.
-Hence, they indicate bodily distortion (tilting) of the puff, but do not show directly enhanced spread at a given level.
-In accounting for this, Pasquill concluded that enhanced spread at a given level as a result of shear becomes important around 5 km from the source.
-In analyzing the Hanford data of Fuquay, et al (1964) (continuous ground release of a tracer), Pasquill concluded that the effect on spread at ground level under stable atmospheric conditions appeared to have set in significantly at about 12.8 km.
+Hence, they indicate the bodily distortion (tilting) of the puff but do not show directly the enhanced spread at a given level.
+In accounting for this, Pasquill concluded that the enhanced spread at a given level as a result of shear becomes important around 5 km from the source.

+In analyzing the Hanford data of Fuquay, Simpson, and Finds (1964) (continuous ground release of a tracer), Pasquill concluded that the effect on spread at ground level under stable atmospheric conditions appeared to have set in significantly at about 12.8 km.
 He summarized:

-"...a bodily crosswind distortion of the plume from a point source (either elevated or on the ground) sets in between 2 and 3 km.
-However, the form of the crosswind growth curves suggests strongly that the communication of the distortion to the spread at a given level was not of practical importance below about 5 km in the case of the elevated source and about 12 km in the case of the ground level source.
-Thereafter, the implication is that the shear contribution is dominant."
+...a bodily crosswind distortion of the plume from a point source (either elevated or on the ground) sets in between 2 and 3 km.
+However, the form of the crosswird growth curves suggests strongly that the communication of the distortion to the spread at a given level was not of practical importance below about 5 km in the case of the elevated source and about 12 km in the case of the ground level source.
+Thereafter the implication is that the shear contribution is dominant.